Elliot Richardson Quote

 About Elliot Richardson

 Born in Boston, Richardson attended Harvard University.
 After graduating, he served in World War II as a combat medic and participated in the invasion of Normandy.
 He returned home, attended Harvard Law School, and clerked for Learned Hand and Felix Frankfurter before beginning his legal career at Ropes & Gray.
-Richardson began a long career in public office in 1959 when he was appointed by President Dwight Eisenhower to the position of United States Attorney for the District of Massachusetts, the lead federal prosecutor in the state.
-Through the 1960s, he was a leading figure in the Massachusetts Republican Party and won election as Lieutenant Governor and Attorney General.
+Richardson began a long career in public office in 1959 when he was appointed by President Dwight Eisenhower to the position of United States Attorney in the District of Massachusetts, the lead federal prosecutor in the state.
+Through the 1960s, he was a leading figure in the Massachusetts Republican Party and won election as the 62nd lieutenant governor in 1964 and the attorney general in 1966.
 As of 2023, he is the last Republican to serve as Massachusetts Attorney General.

 Born in Boston, Richardson attended Harvard University.
 After graduating, he served in World War II as a combat medic and participated in the invasion of Normandy.
 He returned home, attended Harvard Law School, and clerked for Learned Hand and Felix Frankfurter before beginning his legal career at Ropes & Gray.
-Richardson began a long career in public office in 1959 when he was appointed by President Dwight Eisenhower to the position of United States Attorney for the District of Massachusetts, the lead federal prosecutor in the state.
-Through the 1960s, he was a leading figure in the Massachusetts Republican Party and won election as Lieutenant Governor and Attorney General.
+Richardson began a long career in public office in 1959 when he was appointed by President Dwight Eisenhower to the position of United States Attorney in the District of Massachusetts, the lead federal prosecutor in the state.
+Through the 1960s, he was a leading figure in the Massachusetts Republican Party and won election as the 62nd lieutenant governor in 1964 and the attorney general in 1966.
 As of 2023, he is the last Republican to serve as Massachusetts Attorney General.